 One caveat with using Uber to go to Daman-e-Koh and Pir Sohawa viewpoints is that there is no connection on that hill and Uber might continue to bill you until your connection is restored so it would be best to negotiate with your driver to wait for you and take you down as well so there is no surprise charge to your credit card.

-6 Best Places You Must Visit When in Islamabad
+6 Best Things to Do in Islamabad

 1. Admire the symmetry of Pakistan Monument

 First thing in the morning, take an Uber and visit Pakistan Monument.
 The monument is built on top of a hill in a spacious park and by being there early in the morning, you will have the whole place to yourself so you can walk around at your own leisure.